-Our Estate Vineyard, site of Elk Cove’s winery, was founded by Pat and Joe Campbell in 1974, when there were only a handful of winegrowers in Oregon.
-We have since added 45 acres to our original 5 acres of Pinot Noir, Riesling, Gewutztraminer and Chardonnay (since grafted over to Pinot Gris).
+Our first Vineyard, site of Elk Cove’s winery, was founded by Pat and Joe Campbell in 1974, when there were only a handful of winegrowers in Oregon.
+We have since added 45 acres to our original 5 acres of Pinot Noir, Riesling, Gewürztraminer and Chardonnay (since grafted over to Pinot Gris).

-Roosevelt and La Bohème are two of our best vineyard blocks and are used to create our most coveted single vineyard pinot noirs – proof that the Campbells chose a phenomenal vineyard location to plant those first vines.
+Roosevelt and La Bohème are two of our best vineyard blocks and are used to create our most coveted Single Vineyard Pinot Noirs – proof that the Campbells chose a phenomenal location to plant those first vines.

 We planted La Bohème Vineyard in 1985 by selecting the very best vines from our original Estate Pommard plantings.
 Pat and Joe Campbell named the vineyard after the family who sold them the property – and their favorite Puccini opera.
 This picturesque vineyard overlooks the winery and the coast range mountains and rises to 750 feet, making it one of the highest elevation vineyard sites in the Willamette Valley.
 La Bohème was planted using cuttings from vines selected for small cluster size and intense flavors, hallmarks of the world’s finest Pinot Noirs.
 We prune and cluster-thin La Bohème heavily to limit yields and to maximize ripening and flavor concentration.